 Is Ozempic face a real medical diagnosis?

-No. It is a descriptive term for facial volume loss and contour change that can happen during rapid weight loss, especially with GLP-1 medications.
-The useful diagnosis is facial deflation, skin laxity, or age-related volume loss unmasked by weight reduction.
+No. It is a colloquial term for facial volume loss and contour change that happens during rapid weight loss.
+The clinical diagnosis is compartmental facial deflation, skin laxity, or gravitational descent unmasked by fat reduction.
+The medication name is irrelevant to the anatomy.

 How long should weight be stable before facial filler or fat grafting?